 Causes of Autism

-The largest recent study (Hallmayer 2011) of 192 twin pairs in California found that when one identical twin has autism, the other co-twin often has autism (50-78% chance).
+A study (Hallmayer 2011) of 192 twin pairs in California found that when one identical twin has autism, the other co-twin often has autism (50-78% chance).
 However, siblings can also be normal or even exceptional.
 The Hallmayer study found that the co-occurrence of autism in fraternal twins was much lower, about 21%-36%.
-Based on those results, the researchers estimated that genetics accounts for about 38% of autism, and that environmental factors account for about 58%.
-Another interpretation is that certain genetic variations result in greater vulnerability to certain environmental factors, but it is generally unclear which genetic factors and which environmental factors are important.
+Based on those results, the researchers estimated that genetics accounts for about 38% of autism and that environmental factors account for about 58%.
+Another interpretation is that certain genetic variations result in greater vulnerability to certain environmental factors, but it is generally unclear which genetic factors and which environmental factors

 If parents have a child with autism, there is roughly a 19% chance that their future children will also develop autism.
-The siblings of a child with autism are also at much greater risk of speech impairments and cognitive disabilities, which sometimes go undetected.
-Siblings should be evaluated for possible speech delays, developmental delays, and learning disabilities, such as dyslexia, which occur in about 25% of siblings.
+The siblings of a child with autism are also at increased risk of speech impairments and cognitive disabilities, which sometimes go undetected.
+Evaluate siblings for possible speech delays, developmental delays, and learning disabilities, such as dyslexia, which occur in about 25% of siblings.

-There is no general consensus on which environmental factors increase the risk of autism.
-Since the word “autism” is only a label for people who have a certain set of symptoms, there are likely to be a number of factors that could cause those symptoms.
+There is no consensus on which environmental factors increase the risk of autism.
+Since the word “autism” is only a label for people who have a certain set of symptoms, there are likely to be several factors that could cause those symptoms.
 A few of the suspected environmental causes for which there is some scientific evidence include: food allergies, pesticides, heavy metal toxicity, excessive use of oral antibiotics, deficiencies in essential nutrients, prenatal ultrasound, and many more.